rm1984/IMAPLoginTester/README.md

 # IMAPLoginTester

-**IMAPLoginTester** is a simple Python script that reads a text file with lots of e-mails and passwords, and tries to check if those credentials are valid by trying to login on IMAP servers.
+**IMAPLoginTester** is a simple Python script that reads a text file with lots of e-mails and passwords, and tries to check if those credentials are valid by trying to login to the respective IMAP servers.

 **Usage:**
 ```